kubotron/BiBean/README.md

 * applying a simple envelope to the sounds for more natural feeling
 * experimenting with harmonic frequencies to add some character to the sound

-Fly safe, have fun, write me what you think.
+Fly safe, have fun, tell me what you think.
 Kubo